How Often To Water Bougainvillea: Tips On Watering Bougainvilleas

 When Planting Bougainvillea Outdoors

-If planting your Bougainvillea into the landscape, choose an elevated setting with a well-drained loamy soil so the water will run through the soil easily.
+If planting your Bougainvillea into the landscape, choose an elevated setting with well-drained loamy soil so the water will run through the soil easily.

 Never Allow Bougainvillea Plants To Stand In Water